Docs

 Searchable Attributes

-Now that we have the search experience setup, we can add the search functionality.
+Now that we have the search experience setup, we can add additional search functionality.

 Adjusting the search fields